mekkablue/Glyphs-Scripts/README.md

 # ABOUT

-These are Python scripts for use with the [Glyphs font editor](http://glyphsapp.com/).
+These are Python scripts intended for font production in the [Glyphs font editor](http://glyphsapp.com/).

 # INSTALLATION

+### Video installation guide

+There is a [tutorial video on how to install the mekkablue scripts](https://www.youtube.com/watch?v=Q6ly16Q0BmE) available on YouTube.
+While you are there, feel free to subscribe to the [mekkablue channel](https://www.youtube.com/channel/UCFPSSuEMZVQtrFpTzgFh9lA).

+### General installation guide

+The scripts need to be in the *Scripts* folder inside the app’s Application Support folder.
+Here is how:

 1. Put the scripts folder (or an alias) into the *Scripts* folder which appears when you choose *Script > Open Scripts Folder* (Cmd-Shift-Y): `~/Library/Application Support/Glyphs/Scripts/`, or, better yet, use **git** for that.
 See below.
 2. Then, hold down the Option (Alt) key, and choose *Script > Reload Scripts* (Cmd-Opt-Shift-Y).
 Now the scripts are visible in the *Script* menu
-3. For some of the scripts, you will also need to install Tal Leming's *Vanilla*: Go to *Glyphs > Preferences > Addons > Modules* and click the *Install Modules* button.
+3. For some of the scripts, you will also need to install Tal Leming's *Vanilla:* Go to *Glyphs > Preferences > Addons > Modules* and click the *Install Modules* button.
 That’s it.

 ### git

-I recommend to use git for getting the scripts, and syncing them on a regular basis.
+I recommend to use git for getting the scripts, because it is easier for you to keep them up to date.
 Use this git command for cloning the repository into your *Scripts* folder:

 ```bash
 git clone https://github.com/mekkablue/Glyphs-Scripts ~/Library/Application\ Support/Glyphs/Scripts/mekkablue/
 ```

-If the terminal scares you, feel free to use one of the many readily available git clients.
+If the terminal scares you, feel free to use one of the many readily available git clients, e.g. the free [Source Tree](https://www.sourcetreeapp.com) or [GitHub Desktop](https://desktop.github.com).

-After you installed the mekkablue scripts, you can update this script repository (and all the others you have in your *Scripts* folder) by running *Scripts > mekkablue > App > Update git Repositories in Scripts Folder.*
+After you installed the mekkablue scripts, you can **update** this script repository (and all the others you have in your *Scripts* folder) by running *Scripts > mekkablue > App > Update git Repositories in Scripts Folder.*

 # TROUBLESHOOTING